evildmp/diataxis-documentation-framework/reference-explanation.rst

 Work and study
 --------------

-The real test though if we're in doubt about whether we're something is or is supposed to be reference or explanation is: is this something someone would turn to while working, that is, while actually getting something done, executing a task?
+The real test though if we're in doubt about whether something is or is supposed to be a reference or an explanation is: is this something someone would turn to while working, that is, while actually getting something done, executing a task?
 Or is it something they'd need once they have stepped away from the work, and want to think about it?